tsundoku/tsundoku.github.io/README.md

 A - the usual Mr. Robot activities, but with less morphine and more Claritin

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
-A - I went to art school, I can't help myself
-A - and good design and good copy make a massive contribution towards good code
+A - good design and good copy make a massive contribution towards good code

-“If you are trying to decide among a few people to fill a position, hire the best writer.
-It doesn't matter if that person is a marketer, salesperson, designer, programmer, or whatever; their writing skills will pay off.
-That's because being a good writer is about more than writing.
-Clear writing is a sign of clear thinking.
-Great writers know how to communicate.
-They make things easy to understand.
-They can put themselves in someone else's shoes.
-They know what to omit.
-And those are qualities you want in any candidate.”

 Q - *so, what is good code?*
 A - code that doesn't make me think